psalm · 134

 Prayer

-God, I am one of the servants standing in Your house in the night — even if my "house" right now is a bedroom, a kitchen, a parking lot, a hospital hallway.
+God, I am one of Your servants standing watch in Your house in the night — wherever I actually am right now.

 I lift up my hands to bless You, even when nobody else can see.